-Approximately 21.53% (\$214,812,273) of the 2014 taxable property value of the property within the Service Area is owned by Barton Creek Senior Living, Barton Creek Resort and Clubs, Inc., Barton Creek Owner LP, Stratus Properties, Amarra Development LP, Owner's Club at Barton Creek LP, Clubcorp International Inc., and Barton Creek Village, LLC.
-In the event that such taxpayers, or any other principal taxpayer or developer should default in the payment of taxes in an amount which exceeds the Master District's debt service fund surplus, the ability of the Master District to make timely payment of debt service on the Bonds will be dependent on its ability and the ability of each Participant to collect taxes (including the Pledged Contract Tax) from such delinquent taxpayer and other taxpayers within the Service Area.
+Approximately 18.32% (\$201,515,888) of the 2015 certified taxable property value of the property within the Service Area is owned by Barton Creek Resort and Clubs, Inc., Barton Creek Owner LP, Stratus Properties, Barton Creek Tacoma I LLC, Owner's Club at Barton Creek LP, Barton Creek Village, LLC, and Clubcorp International Inc. In the event that such taxpayers, or any other principal taxpayer or developer should default in the payment of taxes in an amount which exceeds the Master District's debt service fund surplus, the ability of the Master District to make timely payment of debt service on the Bonds will be dependent on its ability and the ability of each Participant to collect taxes (including the Pledged Contract Tax) from such delinquent taxpayer and other taxpayers within the Service Area.
 Failure to recover or borrow funds in a timely fashion could result in an increase in the Pledged Contract Tax rate.
-See "BARTON CREEK RESORT, LLC" "THE DEVELOPER," "TAX DATA - Principal Taxpayers" and "TAXING PROCEDURES -Rights in the Event of Tax Delinquencies."
+See "BARTON CREEK RESORT, LLC," "THE DEVELOPER," "TAX DATA - Principal Taxpayers" and "TAXING PROCEDURES -Rights in the Event of Tax Delinquencies."